Hunt for Wolverine: Hunt for Wolverine

-Shortly after the X-Men had retrieved Logan's adamantium sarcophagus from Mister Sinister, Forge had built a log cabin in Alberta, Canada to serve as a secret shrine to hold Wolverine.
-Those attending the quiet ceremony were Jubilee, Colossus, Kitty Pryde, Rogue, Cyclops, Beast, Firestar, Storm, and Doop, having arrived at the secret location via the Blackbird.
-It was decided that the adamantium shell would be left as a memorial in the shrine.

-Some time later, the Reavers locate Wolverine's shrine and discover it empty; the X-Men arrive and defeat the aged cyborgs.
-Kitty notices his burial shroud entangled in the nearby trees and discovers that Wolverine's body is no longer interred, and rallies the X-Men and his other close associates into finding him.
+The Reavers locate Wolverine's shrine and discover it empty; the X-Men arrive and defeat the Reavers.
+Kitty Pryde notices his burial shroud entangled in the nearby trees and discovers that Wolverine's body is no longer interred, and rallies the X-Men and his other close associates into finding him.
 Lady Deathstrike vows to hunt down Wolverine after she is notified via Reavers' intel of the empty state of the adamantium statue.
 Meanwhile, in an unknown location, Wolverine, clad entirely in black, is being commanded by a figure shrouded in shadows.

 Weapon Lost

 The X-Men have enlisted Daredevil into looking into the disappearance of Wolverine's body.
 While moving through the rooftops of New York City, Daredevil runs into Nur and persuades him to help.
-In addition, he was told by Daredevil that they are not looking for the "old one," the "lady," the "blonde kid," or the "android."
-The next person Daredevil recruits is Misty Knight, who knows an information broker that can help them.
+The next person Daredevil recruits is Misty Knight, who knows an information broker who can help them.
 The trail leads them to Cypher, who agrees to help them find Wolverine.
-Upon being handed a smartphone by Nur, Cypher finds that Wolverine has been sighted in many of places in the past sixty days.

-The team investigate the different sightings of Wolverine.
-At Ranger Outpost Nine at Meadowlake Provincial Park in Saskatchewan, park rangers arrange an airlift for their injured personnel.
-At the McCarthy Medical Institute in Manhattan, Misty Knight and Nur arrive asking about the person who delivered flowers to Jane Foster; unsuccessful, they head to the next sighting.
-In Phoenix, Arizona, Nur hears from a biker gang that Wolverine passed through.
-Back at Ranger Outpost Nine, the outpost is attacked by a man with claws, and Cypher picks up the distress signal.
-Arriving in Saskatchewan, Daredevil, Misty Knight, and Nur investigate the area while Cypher remains on the Skycharger.
+The Ranger Outpost Nine is attacked by a man with claws, and Cypher picks up the distress signal.
+Arriving in Saskatchewan, Daredevil, Knight, and Nur investigate the area while Cypher remains on the Skycharger.
 They find a dead men but no sign of a woman.
-Cypher steps out of the Skycharger to translate the smartphone of a dead man but his throat is slashed.
+Cypher steps out of the Skycharger to translate the man's phone.